Beiri/fireship-io-nextjs-full-course/README.md

-This is project was done following the Next.js - The Full Course found on https://fireship.io/courses/nextjs/
+This project was done following the Next.js - The Full Course found on https://fireship.io/courses/nextjs/

 This project provides a in-depth look into the Next.js App Router first introduced in version 13.2.
 It puts React Server Components into practice by building a full-stack application from scratch with PostgreSQL and Prisma.